rene-bakker-it/lwetl/README.rst

 an existing database.
 It uses python 3 in combination with the JayDeBeApi_  module and JDBC jar files.

+Detailed documentation may be found on `read the docs`_.

 Typical usage
 =============
 - extract data from a database, either through a command-line interface, or through python classes.